MattIPv4/DNS-over-Discord/README.md

 To test the user-installed commands functionality, you'll need to make sure your Discord application has the User Install option enabled.

-You'll then need to make sure that the `TEST_GUILD_ID` in `development.env` is commented out, as user-installed commands need to be registered globally.
+You'll then need to make sure that the `DISCORD_GUILD_ID` in `.env` is commented out, as user-installed commands need to be registered globally.

 After that, start the worker as usual with `npm run dev`, install the application to your Discord user, and test the commands.

-If you no longer wish to have the commands registered globally, leave `TEST_GUILD_ID` commented and update `webpack.config.js` to pass an empty array to the `registerCommands` call, then start the worker again to remove the global commands.
+If you no longer wish to have the commands registered globally, leave `DISCORD_GUILD_ID` commented and update `webpack.config.js` to pass an empty array to the `registerCommands` call, then start the worker again to remove the global commands.

 ## Deployments

 `wrangler.toml` and this repository is currently designed for a staging deployment and a production deployment.

-Ensure that you've created and configured `staging.env` and `production.env` appropriately (`staging.env` has a test server/guild by default, but this can be removed to stage global commands).

 Ensure that the staging/production environments in `wrangler.toml` have been updated with your zone IDs and routes for the workers.